Skip to Main Content

 Our Mission

-The Opioid Action Council was created as a task force responsible for establishing the evidence-based, multi-disciplinary interventions that Buckeye Health Plan will engage in to combat the opioid epidemic in Ohio.
+This task force will be responsible for establishing the evidence based multi-disciplinary interventions that Buckeye Health Plan will engage in to combat the opioid epidemic in Ohio.

 Desired Outcomes